file9.ai

 • Coastline: 7,491 km

-• Natural resources: Includes alumina, gold, iron ore, and petroleum.
+• Natural resources: Rich in gold, iron ore, petroleum, and hydropower.

 People and Society